 What do you need to know about Brno, Czechia?
 Some of our top tips:

-1) To fully experience Brno, book yourself into a guided tour.
+1) To fully experience Brno, book yourself on a guided tour.

 3) If you like Czechia, take a look at some of my blog posts: